 A third, only slightly less heralded example of the games-into-books trend actually predates the two I’ve just mentioned by a couple of years.
 In the late 1970s, a group of students at the University of California San Diego took up the recently published Dungeons & Dragons.
 Growing dissatisfied with TSR’s rules, they scrapped them one by one, replacing them with their own home-grown versions.
 Meanwhile they evolved a world in which to play called Midkemia, complete with its own detailed history, bestiary, sociology, and geography.
 Forming a little company of their own, as so many Dungeons & Dragons fanatics were doing at the time, they published some of their innovations to modest sales.

 But one of their number named Raymond E. Feist had bigger ambitions.
 He wrote a novel based on some of the group’s exploits in Midkemia.
 Calling it simply Magician, he got it published through Doubleday in 1982 as the first volume of The Riftwar Saga.
-It sold very well, and he’s been writing Midkemia novels ever since.
+It sold very well, marking the start of one of the longest-running fantasy series ever.

 I must admit that I’ve personally read only the first book of Feist’s series, and not even to completion at that.
 This sort of derivative high fantasy doesn’t do much for me as a rule, so I’m not the best person to judge Feist’s output under any circumstances.
 Anything positive I do say about it runs the risk of damning with faint praise.